SYChoi/SYChoi/README.md

 <hr>

 # 👯 I’m looking to collaborate on
-> * Any Project That I can enjoy with my contribution.
+> * Any project that I can enjoy with my contribution.
 <hr>

 # 🤔 I’m looking for help with
-> * Some Problems during development.
+> * Some problems during development.
 <hr>

 # 💬 Ask me about